limengdu/arduino-audio-tools/examples/esp-now/communication-codec-espnow-receive/README.md

    - reSpeaker Lite library (modified version of AudioTools library, provided with the project)
    - CodecSBC library (modified version of arduino-libsbc library, provided with the project)

-3. Open the `example-serial-receive.ino` sketch in the Arduino IDE.
+3. Open the `communication-codec-espnow-receive.ino` sketch in the Arduino IDE.

 4. Modify the following line in the sketch to match the MAC address of the sender device: